EMPTYVOID-DEV/create-split-app/README.md

+Here's an enhanced version of the markdown without using complex words:

 ![splitLogo](./assets/Logo.png)

-The **Split Stack CLI Tool** is a command-line utility designed to streamline the process of initializing a sveltekit project with the most up to date tools:
+The **Split Stack CLI Tool** is a command-line program designed to make it easy to start a new sveltekit project with the latest tools:

-- **TypeScript**: A language that builds on top of JavaScript, adding static type checking to catch errors earlier.
+- **TypeScript**: A language that builds on top of JavaScript, adding type checking to catch mistakes early.
-- **Prisma** or **Drizzle**: Tools for managing your database, including creating and updating database schemas.
+- **Prisma** or **Drizzle**: Tools for managing your database, including creating and updating database structures.
-- **Lucia**: A library for handling user authentication and authorization.
+- **Lucia**: A library for handling user sign-in and access control.
-- **Tailwind CSS**: A utility-focused CSS framework for styling your application.
+- **Tailwind CSS**: A CSS framework for styling your application.
-- **Express.js**: A web application framework, which can integrate with Socket.IO for real-time communication.
+- **Express.js**: A web application framework, which can work with Socket.IO for real-time communication.

 ## Installation

-To setup a split project run one of these commands:
+To set up a split project, run one of these commands:

 ### npm